jina-ai/docs/chapters/hub/build-pod-image.md

 # Build Your Pod into a Docker Image

 ## Goal
-The objective of this tutorial is to serve as an elaborate guide for Pod image usage.
+The objective of this tutorial is to serve as a guide for Pod image usage.
-Users can use Pod Image via several ways:
+Users can use Pod images in several ways:

 - Run with Docker (`docker run`)
-  - ```
+  - ```bash
-    bash docker run jinaai/hub.examples.mwu_encoder --port-in 55555 --port-out 55556
+    docker run jinaai/hub.examples.mwu_encoder --port-in 55555 --port-out 55556
     ```

 - Flow API